melburne/weather-app/README.md

 ## Features

-- Search for the weather by entering the name of a City, State Country or Zip Code
+- Search for the weather by entering the name of a City, State, Country or Zip Code
 - Get weather for current location
 - Save a location
 - Switch between metric and imperial units for weather